External GPS

 # How to connect external GPS receiver in Android via mock location

 External GPS can be connected and configured in Android to provide mock location using GPS apps (e.g. Bluetooth GPS (opens new window) or apps from specific GPS manufacturers) as a source of GPS signal.
-Mergin Maps Input and other apps in your device will get the GPS position from the external GPS.
+Mergin Maps mobile app and other apps in your device will get the GPS position from the external GPS.

 GPS manufacturer's apps often provide a setup for a NTRIP client, through which you are able to receive GPS corrections and achieve centimetre level accuracy.